 The innovative foot mount of the WakeWorks F250 Wakeboard Tower attaches to virtually any pontoon boat made in the past 15 years (as long as it is 102 inches wide or less).
 The aluminum frame looks the part with a highly polished finish and its dual integrated tow points are U.S. Coast Guard-approved.
 Use the ample space provided by the tower’s double-header bars to attach a lighting rig, speaker system and/or wakeboarding racks, making your boat the number one choice for summer lake parties.

 The top section of the tower folds down to facilitate storage, although you’ll need a standard Allen key to remove a few bolts before doing so.
 Remember that if you plan to use this folding mechanism, you can’t run your speaker or lighting wires through the middle of the tubing.
-The tower comes with all the necessary mounting hardware and although Amazon reviewers report that installation is both time-consuming and tricky, it’s worth it for the novelty of being able to wakeboard from a pontoon boat.
+The tower comes with all the necessary mounting hardware and although installation may take time, it’s worth it for the novelty of being able to wakeboard from a pontoon boat.

 Our writers spent 5 hours researching the most popular wakeboard towers on the market.
 Before making their final recommendations, they considered 14 different towers overall, screened options from 6 different brands and manufacturers and read over 40 user reviews (both positive and negative).
 All of this research adds up to recommendations you can trust.